Though the average South Carolina office building may not seem like a dangerous job environment, many office workers still suffer injuries on the job.

 According to South Carolina law, businesses with four or more employees must provide workers’ compensation benefits for their employees.
 However, there are certain categories of workers who are not eligible for workers’ compensation coverage.
 These include:

 Injured office workers in South Carolina are entitled to a range of workers’ compensation benefits.
-These include paid medical treatment related to your injuries, partial wage replacement benefits to make up for any missed workdays while you were recovering from your injuries, compensation for permanent disabilities or permanent disfigurement, and vocational rehabilitation to help you find a new job if you cannot return to your old one.
+These include paid medical treatment related to your injuries and partial wage replacement benefits to make up for any missed workdays while you were recovering from your injuries.
+Workers can also get compensation for permanent disabilities or permanent disfigurement.
+While not a direct workers’ comp benefit, the state of South Carolina provides vocational rehabilitation program.
+This can help you find a new job if your injuries prevent you from returning to your old line of work.

 Except in emergencies, your employer will choose your doctor if you’ve been injured on the job.
 Your employer’s selected healthcare provider will need to authorize treatment for your injuries, and your employer is only required to pay for treatments that have been approved by the doctor.